FreeBLD/yawcg/README.md

 ## ShortTerm

 - add the templates for default configuration files to app generating methods
-- finish creat new app functionality
+- fix new app functionality.
+    * rename extracted repo.
+    * remove zip files and working dir.